yanntrividic/idml-pandoc-reader/lua-filters/README.md

     * [x] **level**
     * [x] **br**
     * [x] **empty**
 * [ ] Work on perfs.
-The map.lua filter currently multiplies by 2 the computing time of a file. _Déborder Bolloré_ takes a bit less than 3.6s, compared to 1.7s without the filter.
+The `map.lua` filter currently multiplies by 2 the computing time of a file. _Déborder Bolloré_ takes a bit less than 3.6s, compared to 1.7s without the filter.
+Could [jog](https://github.com/tarleb/jog) be a solution for improving perfs?
 * [ ] Add logging messages with the `pandoc.log` module.

 ## Run a test